 Epistemic effort: First stream-of-consciousness draft with light editing afterwards

 Both Putin, the Russian army, Russian soldiers, the people in Russia who support this (50%-80% depending which poll you pick) are really easy to hate now.
 Europe/USA, most media I read, people I follow are of the opinion that of course Russia is the agressor.
 The stated reasons for the attack are fake, the attack is unjustified.

-If my side is obviously right, the other side is the devil, if it feels pleasant to hate them – all my alarm bells start ringing, here be
+If my side is so obviously right, the other side is so obviously the devil, if it feels pleasant to hate them – alarm bells should start ringing, here be

 There are at least 70 millions of people4 in Russia feeling as certain about the opposite.